79° F

 Will I need a reservation if I already have lodging, camping, wilderness permits, or activities booked?

 If you have a booking for lodging, camping, backpacking permits, or activities in the park during the reservation window, it is likely that you will not need to acquire a day-use reservation to enter the park.
-Please note that reservations for lodging, vacation rentals, or campgrounds outside the park and in communities other than these three do not provide access to Yosemite when the reservation system is in place.
+Please note that reservations for lodging, vacation rentals, or campgrounds outside the park do not provide access to Yosemite when the reservation system is in place.

 Bookings that do not require a reservation to enter Yosemite are: